 And it was also ridiculously clean, and insanely quiet.
 And it had a Beerhaus.
 Bonus!

 So what is there to take from this?

-Well, Switzerland in general has a ton of things to see and do.
+Well, Switzerland, in general, has a ton of things to see and do.
 It’s picturesque and even the smaller places can fill up your time.
 On this trip, I only had the week to do everything I wanted to do, as well as spend time with good friends.
-I had an absolute blast exploring Rapperswil and eventually Zürich, and I know all too well that I need to go back.
+I had an absolute blast exploring Rapperswil and Zürich, and I know all too well that I need to go back.

-I’d suggest planning properly though, overrunning my schedule in one place meant I couldn’t experience as much of the city as I perhaps would’ve liked, but that doesn’t detract from the great time I did have.
+I’d suggest planning properly though.
+Overrunning my schedule in one place meant I couldn’t experience as much of the city as I would’ve liked.
+But, that doesn’t detract from the great time I did have.
 No matter how short.

-If anyone has any suggestions on the ‘must see’ places I should include in my next itinerary, please do let it slip in the comments.
+If you have any suggestions on the ‘must-see’ places I should include in my next itinerary, please do share it in the comments.